 Isabel had moved to Llangollen where she was living in a house called Vron Dêg.
-She was still living there in mid-1915.
+She was still living there until late 1915 or early 1916.

 Once again Isabel felt herself called upon to defend the reputation of Anna Bonus Kingsford, and to a lesser extent Edward Maitland; this time against an article in the magazine The Seeker.
 What had upset Isabel particularly was the article’s suggestion that Dr Kingsford was not a genuine mystic, just a woman exploiting occult teachings for her own ends; and that she was making money during her lifetime from selling patent medicines.

 Source: Occult Review volume 20 number 1 July 1914 pp45-47.
 The article that had so annoyed her had been published in The Seeker’s issue of May 1914.